DESIRE

 The sufferings are great.
 The rewards are staggering.

-When you have been a disciple for any length of time you will find that desires will go as quickly as they came.
+When you have been a disciple for any length of time, you will find that desires will go as quickly as they came.
 One moment we will be aflame with some desire.
-Then something else will come up and that which we desired so fervently now is of little interest to us.
+Then something else will come up and what we desired so fervently now is of little interest to us.

 This sometimes is true of a relationship.
 We burn with desire toward some person.
-We have to possess this individual.
+We must possess this individual.
 We do not realize that no matter how bestial or how exalted our passion is, its origin is in our sexual drive.
-Our sexual drive is so intertwined in our emotions that it can conceal itself quite easily.
+Our sexual drive is so intertwined in our emotions that it can quite easily conceal itself.
 We think we are in a sublime state of poetry and high romance, and the object of our affection is as an angel of beauty or masculine strength.
 We have “fallen in love.”

 Now there is an unwanted pregnancy.
-Because we are so self-centered we consider aborting the life of the child, thus adding murder to our other sins.
+We are so self-centered that we consider aborting the life of the child, thus adding murder to our other sins.

 Marriage is a practical business.
 It requires that both parties be willing to surrender some of their own desires in order that peace may prevail.
 There are practical economic considerations that must be addressed.
 Everyone who has made a success of his or her marriage realizes that a lasting union ordinarily is not based on “love at first sight.”